BioContainers/edu/series/101/20_getting_started.md

 If your machine is already set up, continue to the [tutorial](/101/modularity).

+{% hlblock info %}
+The following sections provided a short summary of Howto install **docker**, if these steps do not work for you please refer to the full documentation in [docker](https://docs.docker.com/).
+You can also get in contact with us using [Specifications Issues](https://github.com/BioContainers/specs).
+{% endhlblock %}

 Otherwise, choose your operating system below to learn more:

 - [__Mac__](#mac)
 - [__Linux__](#linux)
 - [__Windows__](#windows)

-{% hlblock info %}
-If you want to fresh up your `git` skills, check out the [Full Introduction for Bioinformatics](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004947) or [15 minutes interactive lesson](https://try.github.io/levels/1/challenges/1) by Codeschool.
-{% endhlblock %}

 {% hlblock question %}
 What does `docker` stand for?